Shopify/channels-ui-docs/UX principles.md

 # User experience principles

-Channel UX principles are inspired by Shopify values and are at the core of how we build our channels.
+Channel UX principles are inspired by [Shopify Values](https://polaris.shopify.com/foundations/experience-values "Shopify values") Shopify values and are at the core of how we build our channels.

 ---